Documentation

 "hello": "Hello World!"

-To add a new locale you need to create a new file in the packages/i18n/translations folder with the locale name as the file name.
-For example fr.json for French.
+To add a new locale you need to create a new folder in the packages/i18n/translations directory with the locale code as the folder name.
+For example fr for French.
+Then create the translation files for each scope:

 {